DWDA Legal Requirements

 If your current health care providers are not able or willing to participate in the law, let EOLCOR know.

-Hospice enrollment does not necessarily coincide with eligibility for DWD.
-Physicians make the decisions for both hospice and DWD.
+Hospice enrollment does not necessarily coincide with eligibility for DWDA.
+Physicians make the decisions for both hospice and DWDA.

 You may change your mind any time.
 You are always in charge, and this option is ALWAYS your choice.